TanStack/form/docs/reference/formApi.md

 - ```tsx
       onSubmit?: (values: TData, formApi: FormApi<TData>) => any | Promise<any>
   ```
-  - A function to be called when the form is submitted and valid takes values of `TData` formApi of `FormApi<TData>` and returns `any` or a promise `Promise<any>`
+  - A function to be called when the form is submitted, what should happen once the user submits a valid form  returns `any` or a promise `Promise<any>`

 - ```tsx
     onSubmitInvalid?: (values: TData, formApi: FormApi<TData>) => void
   ```
-  - A function to be called when the form is submitted but invalid.
+  - Specify an action for scenarios where the user tries to submit an invalid form.

 ### `FormApi<TFormData>`